 It is widely accepted today that Motown represented the greatest leap forward in the postwar racial integration of the United States.
 This milestone of the early 1960's mass media boom was accomplished by 'crossing over' historically segregated musical forms to a burgeoning young white audience.
-Motown reached astonishing pop chart success during the 1960-70s through a calculated effort to smooth the rougher, rawer edges of 1950s "race" music, making it palatable and radio friendly for the times, propelled by the shiny, upbeat optimism of the rhythm rather than featuring the moral degradation found to be so often the chief characteristic of the blues.
+Motown reached astonishing pop chart success during the 1960-70s through a calculated effort to smooth the rougher, rawer edges of 1950s "race" music, making it palatable and radio friendly for the times, propelled by the shiny, upbeat optimism of the rhythm rather than featuring the downward bound moral disintegration found so often to be the chief characteristic of the blues.

 I don't know about you, but I feel safe knowing my government is watching me, Who KNOWS what I might do?
 I'm not a stable person, none of us are.

 According to ABC News, http://abcnews.go.com/...
 One in Five Americans suffers from Mental Illness.
 That means that 20% of everyone you know is mentally ill and that's not counting those who are simply unstable.
 Our leaders understand that and simply want to make sure those who are still clinging to mental health have the best chance of anyone in the world at realizing the American dream of owning your own home.